 To calculate pipeline inventory cost, multiply product cost by holding rate by (demand/lead time).
 For example, if the lead time for a particular item is three weeks, and the shipment order is 50 units every week, the pipeline inventory equals 150 units.
 Though lead times can be forecasted, unforeseen events can cause delays, which means purchased items could be part of pipeline inventory for days, if not weeks.

 Though the retailer has technical ownership of the goods, the inventory is unavailable to sell to customers as long as it’s tied up.
-By optimizing pipeline inventory management with Flowspace, businesses benefit from predictive stock alerts, accurate inventory forecasting, network optimization, and real-time metrics to keep track of how much is tied up in the pipeline.
+By optimizing pipeline inventory management with Flowspace, businesses benefit from predictive stock alerts, accurate forecasting and inventory optimization, network optimization, and real-time metrics to keep track of how much is tied up in the pipeline.
 It also allows them to see when they can expect shipments to arrive and be ready for customer purchase.

 Optimizing Inventory Management